tomcam/mity-cutest/README.md

 # mity-cutest tutorial
-Tutorial for cutest.h C unit testing framework by mity
+Tutorial for CUTest C unit testing framework by mity

 This step-by-step tutorial shows how to create a unit test suite for modules written in C.